kk7ds/gaiagpsclient/doc/source/cli.rst

   Matching with a regular expression is very powerful, but has the potential to let you do a lot of damage very easily.
 Exercise caution when using this feature.
+When possible, use ``--dry-run`` to confirm planned actions before executing.